GeorgeCiesinski/blog/_posts/2020-11-21-Data Visualization with Python.markdown

 plt.show()  # Shows the bar chart
 ```

-This code results in the below column chart:
+This code results in the below chart:

 ![ColumnChart](/assets/images/Data Visualization/ColumnChart.png)